Wildfire and Forest Resilience

 Eligible projects:

-• Be located within the Sierra-Cascade region
+• Be located within the Sierra-Cascade region as defined by current SNC governing legislation.

-• Be consistent with the SNC mission and program areas as defined in the SNC Strategic Plan
+• Be consistent with the SNC mission and program areas as defined in the SNC Strategic Plan.

-• Be consistent with the requirements of the funding source and budget provisions
+• Be consistent with the requirements of the funding source and budget provisions.

 Example Projects